cap-js-community/mtx-tool/README.md

 ## Pipelines

-For pipelines, we recommend committing the setup configuration to your project and running MTX Tool on the server in the corresponding directory through npx with a stable version:
+For pipelines, we recommend committing the setup configuration to your project and running MTX Tool on the pipeline runner in the corresponding directory through npx with a stable version:

 **In project**